Charles-Michel de l'Épée: Overview

 L'Épée then turned his attention toward charitable services for the poor, and, on one foray into the slums of Paris, he had a chance encounter with two young deaf sisters who communicated using a sign language.
-L'Épée decided to dedicate himself to the education and salvation of the deaf, and, in 1760, he founded a school.
-In line with emerging philosophical thought of the time, l'Épée came to believe that deaf people were capable of language and concluded that they should be able to receive the sacraments and thus avoid going to hell.
+L'Épée decided to dedicate himself to the education of the deaf, and, in 1760, he founded a school.
+Deaf people were banned by the Catholic Church from receiving communion, but in line with emerging philosophical thought of the time, l'Épée came to believe that deaf people were capable of language and concluded that they should be able to receive the sacraments and thus avoid going to hell.
 He began to develop a system of instruction of the French language and religion.
 In the early 1760s, his shelter became the world's first free school for the deaf, open to the public.

 Though L'Épée's original interest was in religious education, his public advocacy and development of a kind of "Signed French" enabled deaf people to legally defend themselves in court for the first time.

 L'Épée died at the beginning of the French Revolution in 1789, and his tomb is in the Church of Saint Roch in Paris.
+He was succeeded by Roch-Ambroise Cucurron Sicard, who became the new head of the school.

-Two years after his death, the National Assembly recognised him as a "Benefactor of Humanity" and declared that deaf people had rights according to the Declaration of the Rights of Man and of the Citizen.
+Two years after L'Épée's death, the National Assembly recognised him as a "Benefactor of Humanity" and declared that deaf people had rights according to the Declaration of the Rights of Man and of the Citizen.
 In 1791, the Institution Nationale des Sourds-Muets à Paris, which L'Épée had founded, began to receive government funding.
 It was later renamed the Institut St. Jacques and then renamed again to its present name: Institut National de Jeunes Sourds de Paris.
 His methods of education have spread around the world, and l'Épée is seen today as one of the founding fathers of deaf education.

-After L'Épée's death, he was succeeded by Roch-Ambroise Cucurron Sicard, who became the new head of the school.